 All applications are submitted online to firstname.lastname@example.org.

 Yes.
-Students that have at least one year of full-time work experience before starting the program will receive 13 semester credit hours for a number of lab courses and upon successful completion of all MLS requirements maybe awarded up to an additional 17 credit hours of proficiency credit for the learning experiences leading to the A.A.S. in CLT/MLT.
-Students are also exempt from the 30 semester hour university graduation residence requirement.
+If you have at least one year of full-time work experience before starting the program you will receive 12 semester credit hours for a number of lab courses and upon successful completion of all MLS requirements maybe awarded up to an additional 17 credit hours of proficiency credit for the learning experiences leading to the A.A.S. in CLT/MLT.
+You are also exempt from the 30 semester hour university graduation residence requirement.

 The state of Illinois does not have a licensure law.
 You will need to decide whether this program meets the requirements of your state.